sahana/eden/docs/en/dev/styleguide.rst

 **Indentation**
     Indentation must be *always* 4 spaces per level, no exceptions.
-You can not use tabs for indentig.
+You can not use tabs for indenting.

 **Blank lines**
-    Every function and classes must be separated by two blank lines.
+    Every classes and method must be separated by two blank lines.
 The code inside a class or method by one blank line.

     *Example*::